 In this work, we initiate the study of offline RL with expert-level privacy.
 We describe the novel challenges of the setting, and provide theoretically sound algorithms which are evaluated in proof-of-concept evaluation.
-In future work, we would like to relax Assumptions~\ref{ass:discrete}-\ref{ass:pmin}, which limit the applicability of our results.
-We expect replacing the queries to the experts with behaviour cloned versions to be less challenging than eliminating the other two assumptions.
+In future work, we would like to relax Assumptions~\ref{ass:discrete}-\ref{ass:pmin}, by replacing the queries to the experts with behaviour cloned versions and extending our trajectory prefix selection paradigm to continuous action spaces (for e.g using kernel density estimation).
 Understanding the utility implications of Algorithm~\ref{alg:selective_dpsgd}, despite the influence of our privatization scheme on the training distribution is another important avenue for future work.
+Further, privacy auditing in the reinforcement learning setting is another important open research problem orthogonal to our work.
 Finally, while our empirical evaluation convincingly establishes the promise of this approach, we leave a larger evaluation across diverse and larger-scale RL benchmarks for future studies.